Edinson Vólquez

 Edinson Vólquez ([ˈeðinsom ˈbolkes]; born July 3, 1983) is a Dominican former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the Texas Rangers, Cincinnati Reds, San Diego Padres, Los Angeles Dodgers, Pittsburgh Pirates, Kansas City Royals and Miami Marlins.
+He played in Major League Baseball (MLB) for the Texas Rangers, Cincinnati Reds, San Diego Padres, Los Angeles Dodgers, Pittsburgh Pirates, Kansas City Royals, and Miami Marlins.

 Vólquez signed with the Rangers in 2001 under the name of Julio Reyes.
 He went by Edison Vólquez after 2003, before adding an n to his first name in 2007.

 Early life

 Vólquez grew up in the Dominican Republic and started playing baseball when he was 9 or 10 with the support of his parents.
 "It was good for me because my mom and dad always took care of me...
 The only thing I did was go to school and play baseball."

 Professional career

 Texas Rangers

 Vólquez was signed as an amateur free agent by the Texas Rangers in the Dominican Republic in 2001.
 Together with John Danks and Thomas Diamond, Vólquez was one third of the "DVD" trio of Rangers pitching prospects.

 After spending four years in the Rangers' minor league system, Vólquez made his Major League debut on August 30, 2005, in a start against the Chicago White Sox.
 He lost all three Major League games he started that season, as well as one of the three games in which he appeared as a reliever, and posted a 14.21 ERA.
-He spent the first five months of the 2006 season with the Oklahoma RedHawks of the Class AAA Pacific Coast League until he was recalled to the majors in September.
+He spent the first five months of the 2006 season with the Oklahoma RedHawks of the Triple-A Pacific Coast League until he was recalled to the majors in September.
 This time, he fared better, winning one of his eight starts and posting a 7.29 ERA.

 The Rangers were dissatisfied with the results shown by one of their top pitching prospects, so in 2007 they tried an unconventional tactic.
-Vólquez was demoted to the Bakersfield Blaze of the Class A-Advanced California League, to work on his control.
+Vólquez was demoted to the Bakersfield Blaze of the High-A California League, to work on his control.
 As Vólquez progressed, he was slowly promoted up through the minor league system until he reached the big leagues in September.
 This tactic had been used by Mark Connor, the Rangers' pitching coach, once before.
 Vólquez showed much improvement in his big league performance that season, posting a 2–1 record and 4.50 ERA in six starts.
 Vólquez later said about the time in the minors, "At the time, I didn't understand, because if I play in the Big Leagues, why do I have to go all the way back to Single-A?...
 It made me better.
 It made me a better person."